 - going barefoot in shared showers and locker rooms

-Myth #3 Toenail Fungus Can Be Cured By Removing the Nail
+3. Toenail Fungus Can Be Cured By Removing the Nail

 Occasionally fungal toenails become infected and ingrown and require surgical removal.
 However, I only use this procedure in more invasive presentations of this disease.
 Also, removal of the toenail is no guarantee that fungal nails will be cured.
 Other complications can also result from this procedure including pain and distorted nail regrowth.
 The best option is to have toenails treated early so that surgery is not needed.

 Yes, fungal nails are indeed ugly but that’s not the only reason to treat them.
 As mentioned above leaving nails untreated can cause nails to become infected and ingrown.
 Fungal nails can also be quite painful, become very tough to trim, and are contagious.
 And most fungal nail conditions are progressive in nature.
 The longer you have it the worse it gets and the more likely you are to have problems.
+Finally, people with diabetes who have a fungal nail infection are much more likely to develop a diabetic foot ulcer.

-Myth #5 It Can Be Cured Quickly
+5. It Can Be Cured Quickly

 There is no quick path to treating fungal nails.
 Even with good effective treatment such as laser treatment, nails take up to a year to grow out.